MonaQuimbamba/myStandOut/content/posts/macroOnPhishingEmail.md

 ![alt text](/images/email.png)

+**Key Observations:**

+- The email uses social engineering tactics to create urgency
+- The download link points to an external hosting service
+- No legitimate business would request action through such generic messaging

-## The xlsx file downloadde from the email
+## The Malicious XLSX File

-"By gathering its SHA256 and verifying on [VirusTotal](https://www.virustotal.com/gui/file/3861795ece849d6b417a3c9870a7e0a0eccd27f74e706b9242d94d5e8885b705), we can tell that it is a malicious file."
+By gathering its SHA256 and verifying on [VirusTotal](https://www.virustotal.com/gui/file/3861795ece849d6b417a3c9870a7e0a0eccd27f74e706b9242d94d5e8885b705), we can tell that it is a malicious file.

 ```
 sha256sum 0nfoPg800fq06IGB.xlsx